adlnet/xAPI-Spec/xAPI.md

 Sections 6 and 7 detail the more technical side of the Experience API, dealing with how Statements are transferred between Activity Provider and LRS.
 A number of libraries are under development for a range of technologies (including JavaScript) which handle this part of the specification.
-It therefore may not be necessary for content developers to fully understand every detail of this part of the specification.
+It therefore might not be necessary for content developers to fully understand every detail of this part of the specification.

 <a name="encoding"/>